Does Viagra raise blood pressure and other queries

 So, does Viagra raise blood pressure?
 There is no direct link between Viagra and high blood pressure.
 Studies claim that Viagra does not increase blood pressure.

-Men with high blood pressure often experience Erectile Dysfunction as a symptom.
-In such a case, Viagra may help reduce the symptoms of ED
+Men with high blood pressure often experience Erectile Dysfunction symptoms.
+In such a case, Viagra may help reduce those symptoms.

 The ED drug is generally safe for Hypertensive patients.
 But you may need to be careful when combining it with other BP medication.

 Most blood pressure medicines do not have any significant interactions with Viagra.
-But taking ED medicine with alpha-blockers and nitrates may be unsafe.
+However, taking ED medicine with Alpha-blockers and Nitrates may be unsafe.

 Ask a doctor about drug and disease interactions before starting a new medication.